Lady’s mantle, also called Alchemilla, is a cute summer-blooming perennial.

 - As beautiful when it blooms as it is when it simply spreads out its leaves, it is a plant that goes very well along edges and in perennial flower beds.

 The main varieties are Alchemilla mollis and Alchemilla erythropoda.
+Another variety, Alchemilla montana, is shown in the main picture of this article.

 Using lady’s mantle